 Undergraduate Pre-Health At Manhattanville, you can major in the sciences or you can major in any other academic area while fulfilling pre-requisites for professional schools.
 Popular majors for pre-health students include Biology, Biochemistry, Chemistry, Physics, Psychology, and Sport Studies.
-Two pre-health minors are also available: Pre-Medical/Pre-Dental Studies and Health Sciences.
+A Pre-Medical/Pre-Dental Studies minor is available for students who are not majoring in one of the Sciences.
 Current information about course requirements can be found in the official College Catalogs.

 You may decide to take the traditional route and finish your pre-health curriculum before you take entrance exams at the end of your junior year or you may choose to take entrance exams later, after a fulfilling and productive "Gap Year."

 Your advisors can help you decide what route is best for you!

 Post-Baccalaureate Pre-Health Post-Baccalaureate Pre-Health (PBPH) coursework is geared toward students interested in applying to graduate or professional programs in the Health Professions, including the fields of Medicine (M.D., D.O., D.V.M.), Dentistry, Physical Therapy, and Optometry.

 You should consider Manhattanville for your Post-Baccalaureate Pre-Health coursework if you are:

 A student who has earned a Bachelor's degree with a major and/or minor outside of the sciences and is now seeking to complete the necessary pre-requisite core courses required of most graduate programs in the Health Professions; or

 A student who has earned a Bachelor's degree with a major or minor in the sciences and is currently seeking academic enhancement of existing science courses by repeating course work already taken and/or enrolling in upper-level science courses.